 Follow these steps to troubleshoot an event connection:

 Still not sure what’s wrong?
 Contact mParticle Support.

 See Rules for more information on all-output rules.

 mParticle lets you customize the data that you send to each output.
 There are many reasons to do this, including:

-Unlike other tranformations, the Data Filter exists on its own page, separate from the Connections screen.
-The Data Filter allows you to decide which events/attributes you want to send to each Output.
-By default, all events/attributes are enabled when you first enable a connection.
-From the Event Filter you can:
+Unlike other transformations, the data filter exists on its own page, separate from the Connections screen.
+A data filter allows you to decide which events/attributes you want to send to each output.
+By default, all event attributes are enabled when you first activate a connection.
+From the event filter you can:

 See The Data Filter for more information.

-Not to be confused with user splits, which is designed to help you test output services against one another, User Sampling is applied to a single output and sends only a subset, or sample of your data to a service.
+User Sampling is applied to a single output and sends only a subset, or sample of your data to an output.
 The main reason to do this is to control costs on services that charge by volume of data.
-Data is sampled on a user level, not an event level - if you select a 50% sample, mParticle will forward all data received from half your users, not half of each user’s data.
+Data is sampled on a user level, not an event level - if you select a 50% sample, mParticle forwards all data received from half of your users, not half of each user’s data.